-Certain of the variable annuity products we offer include guaranteed benefits, including GMDBs, GMWBs and GMABs.
-While we continue to have GMIBs in force with respect to which we are obligated to perform, we no longer offer GMIBs.
+Certain of the variable annuity products we offer include guaranteed benefits, including guaranteed death benefits payable upon the death of a contract holder ("GMDBs"), guaranteed minimum withdrawal benefits ("GMWBs") and guaranteed minimum accumulation benefits ("GMABs").
+While we continue to have guaranteed minimum income benefits ("GMIBs") in force with respect to which we are obligated to perform, we no longer offer GMIBs.
 We also offer index-linked annuities with guarantees against a defined floor on losses.
 These guarantees are designed to protect contract holders against significant changes in equity markets and interest rates.
 Any such periods of significant and sustained negative or low separate account returns, increased equity volatility, or reduced interest rates could result in an increase in the valuation of our liabilities associated with those products.
 In addition, if the separate account assets consisting of fixed income securities, which support the guaranteed index-linked return feature are insufficient to reflect a period of sustained growth in the equity-index on which the product is based, we may be required to support such separate accounts with assets from our general account and increase our liabilities.
 An increase in these liabilities would result in a decrease in our net income and could materially and adversely affect our financial condition, including our capitalization and our ability to receive statutory dividends from our operating insurance companies, as well as the financial strength ratings which are necessary to support our product sales.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations - Actuarial Assumption Review."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Actuarial Assumption Review."

 Additionally, we make assumptions regarding policyholder behavior at the time of pricing and in selecting and utilizing the guaranteed options inherent within our products (e.g., utilization of option to annuitize within a GMIB product).
 An increase in the valuation of the liability could result to the extent emerging and actual experience deviates from these policyholder option utilization assumptions.
 On an annual basis we review key actuarial assumptions used to record our variable annuity liabilities, including those assumptions regarding policyholder behavior.
 Changes to assumptions based on our annual actuarial assumption review in future years could result in an increase in the liabilities we record for future policy benefits and claims to a level that may materially and adversely affect our results of operations and financial condition which, in certain circumstances, could impair our solvency.
-See "Business - Risk Management Strategies" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations - Actuarial Assumption Review."
+See "Business - Risk Management Strategies" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Actuarial Assumption Review."